-The doctor will prescribe an antibiotic ointment to use twice daily.
-This helps to prevent the cyst from becoming infected.
+The doctor or specialist nurse will prescribe an antibiotic ointment to use twice daily; this prevents the cyst getting infected.

-If after 3-4 weeks, the cyst has not resolved with the above treatment or is very large and uncomfortable, the doctor will remove the cyst under local anaesthetic.
+If after 3-4 weeks, the cyst has not resolved with the above treatment or is very large and uncomfortable; the doctor or specialist nurse will remove the cyst under local anaesthetic.

-If you are given an appointment date for removal of the cyst, please do not drive to the hospital, as you will have a pad over the eye following the procedure.
+If you are given an appointment date for removal of the cyst, please do not drive to the hospital, as you will have a pad over the eye.